 |Deadline for withdrawing from registration in alma: 3.
 2. 2023|

-Students who missed the above-mentioned deadlines need to contact the exam office.
-Please see the alma FAQs 9 and 10 for more details.
+Students who missed the above-mentioned deadline need to contact the exam office.
+Please see the alma FAQ 10 for more details.

 American Studies covers a wide range of topics